François Vérove: Murder of Cécile Bloch (1986)

-Politi-Müller case (1987)
+Murders of Gilles Politi and Irmgard Müller (1987)

 Vérove struck again eleven months later, on 28 April 1987, this time targeting two adults.
-His victims were Gilles Politi, a 38-year-old aerial technician, and Irmgard Müller, a German au pair employed by Politi's family, in an apartment in the Marais district of Paris.
-Their bodies were discovered together in the apartment: Politi had been stripped naked and forced to lie face down, with his arms and legs bound in a "choke lace"; while Müller had been hung by her arms from the upright frame of a bunk bed, her throat slashed with a knife.
+His victims were Gilles Politi, a 38-year-old mechanic for Air France, and Irmgard Müller, a German au pair employed by Politi's family, in an apartment in the Marais district of Paris.
+Their bodies were discovered together in the apartment.
+Politi had been stripped naked and forced to lie face down, with his arms and legs bound behind him, and was killed by strangulation with a garrotte; while Müller had been hung by her arms from the upright frame of a bunk bed, her throat slashed with a knife.
 Both victims had suffered physical torture via cigarette burns prior to death.

 Police believed that the killer had been in a personal relationship with Müller.
 Her contact book included a name, "Élie Lauringe", which did not exist in France's civil registry, leading investigators to believe that the name had been a pseudonym.
-Witnesses reported seeing an athletic man in his twenties enter Müller's apartment on the Rue de Sévigné on 27 April; he was seen again communicating with Müller through her intercom the following morning, shortly before the killing took place.
+Witnesses reported seeing an athletic man in his twenties enter Müller's apartment on the Rue de Sévigné on 27 April; he was seen again communicating with Müller through her front-door intercom the following morning, shortly before the killing.

-14th arrondissement victim (1987)
+Rape of 14th arrondissement victim (1987)

-On 27 October 1987, a fourteen-year-old girl returning home from school was stopped by Vérove, who identified himself as a police officer and claimed he needed to question her for an investigation.
-Vérove soon dragged his victim into an apartment before handcuffing and raping her.
-He left the victim alive after burglarizing the apartment.
+On 27 October 1987, a 14-year-old girl returning home from school was stopped by Vérove, who identified himself as a police officer and claimed he needed to question her for an investigation.
+Once inside her apartment, Vérove handcuffed and raped her.
+He left his victim alive after burgling the apartment.
+Although, based on her description, Le Grêlé was suspected to have been the perpetrator, he was not confirmed by DNA analysis to have been such until 1996.